J-CITY/unknowwm/README.md

 make
 ```

-If you are not using a display manager add to your `.xinitrc`
+If you are using a display manager add to your `.xinitrc`

 ```bash
 exec ~/unknowwm/wm